ArnoldVanN/cloud-health-check/README.md

 `COSMOSDB_USER`, `COSMOSDB_PASSWORD`, `COSMOSDB_HOST` and `COSMOSDB_PORT`

 ### To be implemented
-A way to clear the databases before getting and saving the data again Automated deployment of this app
+A way to clear the databases before getting and saving the data again.

+Automated deployment of this app